-The Company's goodwill and intangible assets are comprised primarily of amounts related to the 2001 acquisition of Keebler Foods Company (Keebler).
-Management expects the Keebler trademarks to contribute indefinitely to the cash flows of the Company.
-Accordingly, these intangible assets have been classified as having indefinite lives.
 Goodwill and indefinite-lived intangibles are not amortized, but are tested at least annually for impairment.
 An intangible asset with a finite life is amortized on a straight-line basis over the estimated useful life.

 For the goodwill impairment test, the fair value of the reporting units are estimated based on market multiples.
-This approach employs market multiples based on earnings before interest, taxes, depreciation and amortization and earnings for companies that are comparable to the Company's reporting units.
+This approach employs market multiples based on earnings before interest, taxes, depreciation and amortization, earnings for companies that are comparable to the Company's reporting units and discounted cash flow.
 The assumptions used for the impairment test are consistent with those utilized by a market participant performing similar valuations for the Company's reporting units.